FhenixProtocol/fhenix-docs/docs/tutorial/intro.md

 In this guide, we'll be creating a shielded ERC20 token using Solidity.
 Our token will be unique in that it will offer encrypted token balances, thereby enhancing privacy for token holders.

-We'll be making use of the FHE library and Fhenix Frontier to enable this functionality - it allows us to perform computations on encrypted data without first having to decrypt it, which is vital for preserving privacy.
+We'll be making use of the FHE library and Fhenix Helium Testnet to enable this functionality - it allows us to perform computations on encrypted data without first having to decrypt it, which is vital for preserving privacy.

 You can find all the completed code in our [example project repository](https://github.com/FhenixProtocol/werc20-example).
 You can just skip there if you just want to see the final code.